The basic concept of how air purifiers work is quite simple. We start with the need for every household to have a high indoor air quality.

 Let’s say we have an air purifier with 500 CFM maximum airflow.
 In a perfect world, we would get 500 CFM clean air airflow, right?
 However, no filtration system is perfect.
 Usually, only 300 CFM of that input airflow is 100% clean.
 That is the CADR rating – 300 CFM.

-This also means that running an air purifier on a maximum fan setting is not always the best choice.
+This also means running an air purifier on a maximum fan setting is not always the best choice.
 There are a lot of examples where lower fan speed can produce a higher CADR.
 Here are two cases:

 - An air purifier with 300 CFM airflow (fan speed 4) produces a CADR rating of 150 CFM.